 danideangeli@live.com

 Abstract Migration has an important impact on the transmission of pathogens around the world.
 Certainly, migratory birds may disperse pathogens thought their routes, and may introduce pathogens to new areas and hosts.
 Indeed, haemosporidian parasites are among the most prevalent, diverse and important bird pathogens.
 South America provides an ideal opportunity to investigate the role of migration and parasite dispersal as it holds a great richness of resident and migratory birds (~3500 species).
 Here, we hypothesize that (1) migratory birds spread parasite lineages along their routes, and (2) localities crossed by more migratory routes have greater prevalence and richness of haemosporidians.
 For the first hypothesis, we tested whether parasite lineages found (i) only in migratory birds, (ii) in both migrants and residents, and (ii) only in residents, differ in their frequencies of occurrence among localities.
-For the second hypothesis, we tested for a relationship among localities between the overall local haemosporidian parasite richness and prevalence, and the proportion of migratory bird individuals passing through a locality.
-To this end, we combined a dataset on 13200 bird samples with data from the MalAvi database (overall total: ~2800 sequenced parasites comprising 668 distinct lineages, from 506 host species and 156 localities), and used Bayesian multi-level and mixed models to test the above hypotheses.
+For the second hypothesis, we tested for a relationship between localities and overall local haemosporidian parasite richness and prevalence, and the proportion of migratory bird individuals passing through a locality.
+To this end, we combined a dataset on 13,200 bird samples with data from the MalAvi database (overall total: ~2800 sequenced parasites comprising 668 distinct lineages, from 506 host species and 156 localities), and used Bayesian multi-level and mixed models to test the above hypotheses.
 Our results demonstrate that parasites shared by resident and full or partial migratory species are the most widespread, however, parasites shared by all three bird categories presented the smallest distribution in our dataset.
-In addition, we observed, respectively, negative and none relationship for parasite richness and prevalence per bird species as a function of the proportion of migrants occurring in a locality.
-Therefore, migrants may contribute to parasites dispersal, however, bird migration and visiting migrants do not raise local prevalence and richness of avian haemosporidian parasites.
+In addition, we observed, respectively, negative and no relationship for parasite richness and prevalence per bird species as a function of the proportion of migrants occurring in a locality.
+Therefore, migrant birds may contribute to parasites dispersal, however, bird migration and visiting migrants do not raise local prevalence and richness of avian haemosporidian parasites.

 1.Introduction